sajiiidali/Android-Components-Sample/README.md

 Android-JectPack-Navigation-Sample
-This is Sample project about android jetpack navigation component, download this source code and change package name and start code from here,

-No Need to Add
+This is Sample project for new developer to understand the concept of android components.

+The Android Components Are

-1. Kotlin extentions,
+1. BroadCast Reciever
-2. Kotlin dependencies,
+2. Services
-3. Kotlin path,
+3. Content Provider
-4. Navigation graph,
-5. Already set implementation of jetpack navigation component in MainActivity.